mekkablue/CutAndShake/README.md

 # CutAndShake.glyphsFilter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It exercises cuts across selected glyphs, and then both moves and rotates the resulting parts by random amounts, for which the user can specify maximums.
-After installation, it will add the menu item *Filter > Cut and Shake*.
+After installation, it will add the menu item *Filter > Cut and Shake* (de: *Schneiden und schütteln,* fr: *Couper et secouer,* es: *Cortar y agitar,* zh: 碎片化).
 You can set a keyboard shortcut in System Preferences.

 ![Cutting and shaking a lowercase m.](CutAndShake.png "Cut and Shake")